 What could it be?
 Is my engine about to explode?
 I’ll have to plan my escape.

 Will my engine just fall out?
 I’ll have to push my car like the Flintstones.

 (Disclaimer: these both will, in all likelihood, NOT happen)

 Though the signal doesn’t tell us what’s exactly wrong and the ambiguity can be frustrating, the check engine light is an important warning for all car owners who want to preserve their car for the foreseeable future.
 If you see the light come on, that does not mean your car is in immediate danger.
-Though it does mean you should see your auto repair specialist as soon as possible.
+Though it does mean you should see the auto repair specialists at TransMedics as soon as possible.